jimklimov/fty-sensor-gpio/README.md

 systemctl start fty-sensor-gpio
 ```

-### Configuration file
+### Configuration file and request

 To configure fty-sensor-gpio, a configuration file exists: fty-sensor-gpio.cfg

 Beside from the standard configuration directives, under the server and malamute
-sections, the following are also available to adapt to the specific hardware,
+sections, hardware capabilities are requested to the fty-info agents, to adapt
-under the 'hardware' section:

-* gpio_base_address: the target address of the GPIO chipset (488 for the
-gpiochip488 on IPC3000)
+to the behavior of fty-sensor-gpio, using:

+* HW_CAP/'msg-correlation-id'/gpi
+* HW_CAP/'msg-correlation-id'/gpo

+This answer will allow to get:
-* gpi_count: the number of GPI (10 on IPC3000)
+* gpi_count: (mandatory) the number of GPI (10 on IPC3000)
-* gpo_count: the number of GPO (5 on IPC3000)
+* gpo_count: (mandatory) the number of GPO (5 on IPC3000)
+* gpio_base_address: (optional) the target address of the GPIO chipset (488 for
+the gpiochip488 on IPC3000)
-* gpo_offset: the offset to apply to access GPO pins, from base chipset address.
+* gpo_offset: (optional) the offset to apply to access GPO pins, from base
+chipset address.
 15 on IPC3000, so GPO pins have +15 offset, i.e. GPO 1 is pin 16, ...
-* gpi_offset: the offset to apply to access GPI pins, from base chipset address.
+* gpi_offset: (optional) the offset to apply to access GPI pins, from base
+chipset address.
 -1 on IPC3000, so GPI pins have -1 offset, i.e. GPI 1 is pin 0, ...

 ### Commissioning using CSV file